Hyoban

 }

-In the article Disable transitions on theme toggle, this approach is explained in detail.
-Because we don't want the color transitions of some components and the page theme to have inconsistent rhythms during the toggle (Fixes 1-4).
+The article Disable transitions on theme toggle explains in detail why this is necessary.
+We do not want the color transitions of some components to be inconsistent with the transition rhythm of the page theme during switching (Fixes 1-4).

 /**